Brian Behan: Writer and lecturer

 In 1964, Behan wrote his first piece on his family life, With Breast Expanded.
 Forced to give up building work due to an arm injury, he moved to live on a boat in Shoreham-by-Sea and studied history and English at Sussex University.
 He then studied teaching, before in 1973 becoming a lecturer in media studies at the London College of Printing.
 In 1972, he contested a swearing match at the British Museum, to mark the republication of Robert Graves' Lars Porsena.

 Turning increasingly to writing, Behan completed Time To Go in 1979, Mother of All The Behans in 1984, Kathleen in 1988, these last two inspired by his family life.
 Mother of all the Behans would become a successful Dublin, London and New York theatrical production.
 Featuring Rosaleen Linehan, and produced and directed by Peter Sheridan, it ultimately became Behan's biggest critical success.
 In 1990, he also had his most successful theatrical run, with "Boots for the Footless" enjoying a 6-week sold-out run at the Tricycle Theatre, Kilburn; a promised West End production failed to materialise, however, when the financier fell from a balcony.

 In 1989, he retired from teaching and moved to Brighton, where he frequented the local naturist beach, and worked on a number of plays, most of which were staged in the town.
 In the years before his death, his then-burgeoning acting career expanded to include a number of television commercials, and a short skit for MTV, where he portrayed an aged Keith Flint (frontman for electronic band The Prodigy).

+Personal life

+Behan was married twice.
+He had three daughters with his first wife, Celia, and a son and daughter with his second wife Sally.
+In 2025, Rosemary, his daughter by his second wife, wrote an article in The Times stating that he had subjected her mother to sustained verbal and physical abuse over a period of many years.